 Queen Sofia of Spain in an official photo wearing one of the three pearl tiaras belonging to the Spanish Royal Family

-We started this look at the birthstone of June with a Spanish tiara and we're ending with more of the same.
+We've already had a very modern take on pearls with a controversial pearl tiara from Spain and now we're off to Madrid again for another look at June's birthstone.
 There are three pearl diadems worn by the royal ladies of Spain, all with different characters and histories.
 This hat trick of headwear includes some unusual pieces and a very grand tiara that never fails to impress.
+And they could all be contenders for the tiara worn by Queen Letizia during her State Visit to the UK which is due to get under way on July 10th 2017.
 Here is another set of pearls for June.

 We start with a bit of a stunner.
 There is something effortlessly impressive about this concoction of pearls and diamonds that has been worn by many of the ladies of the royal house of Spain.
 One of its most famous outings was in June 2010 when the Infanta Cristina wore it to the wedding of Crown Princess Victoria and Prince Daniel in Stockholm.
 It was one of her last appearances at a big royal event before she and her husband were embroiled in the Noos case and the images have become rather famous.

 The tiara originally belonged to her great grandmother, Queen Ena of Spain.
 Born Victoria Eugenie Julia Ena of Battenberg, she was the daughter of Queen Victoria's youngest child, Princess Beatrice, and she married King Alfonso XIII of Spain in 1906.
 This was one of the many diadems she acquired while Queen of Spain and it is certainly majestic enough in size to be fit for a consort.